Hazel Grove: Governance

-There is one main tier of local government covering Hazel Grove, at metropolitan borough level: Stockport Metropolitan Borough Council.
+There is one main tier of local government covering Hazel Grove, Stockport Metropolitan Borough Council.
 The council is a member of the Greater Manchester Combined Authority, which is led by the directly-elected Mayor of Greater Manchester.
-Hazel Grove gives its name to the Hazel Grove ward for elections to Stockport Council and to the Hazel Grove constituency for parliamentary elections.
+The suburb gives its name to the Hazel Grove ward for elections to Stockport Council and to the Hazel Grove constituency for parliamentary elections.

-The majority of the village lies within the Hazel Grove parliamentary constituency which is currently represented by Lisa Smart of the Liberal Democrats.
+The majority of the village lies within the Hazel Grove parliamentary constituency, which is currently represented by Lisa Smart of the Liberal Democrats.
 The western part of Hazel Grove lies within the Cheadle parliamentary constituency which is currently represented by Tom Morrison also of the Liberal Democrats.

 Administrative history

-The village of Hazel Grove historically straddled the boundaries of Bosden, Bramhall, Norbury, and Torkington.
+The village of Hazel Grove historically straddled the boundaries of Bosden, Bramhall, Norbury and Torkington.
 Bosden was a detached part of the township of Handforth (also known as Handforth-cum-Bosden), which formed part of the ancient parish of Cheadle.
-Bramhall, Norbury, and Torkington were all townships within the parish of Stockport.
+Bramhall, Norbury and Torkington were all townships within the parish of Stockport.

 From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
 In some cases, including Stockport and Cheadle, the civil functions were exercised by each township rather than the parish as a whole.
 In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Bramhall, Norbury, Torkington, and Handforth-cum-Bosden each became separate civil parishes.
 Bosden, which lay some 5 miles away from the rest of its parish at Handforth, was subsequently made a separate civil parish in 1878.